 The challenge:

-I built an interactive JTBD website using Cursor and GitHub – the same tools our engineers use.
+I built an interactive JTBD website using Cursor and GitHub — the same tools our engineers already work with.
+This allowed customer insights to live alongside product and engineering work, rather than as separate design artefacts.

 • Search by job step, pain point, or opportunity score.

-• See desired outcomes, success criteria, emotional jobs, and supporting quotes.
+• View desired outcomes, success criteria, emotional jobs, and supporting customer quotes in one place.

 Why this matters: